Cemrekucukg/Anime-Recommendation-App/README.md

 # 🎌 Anime Recommendation App

-A simple recommendation system for anime built with **Python**.
-It uses **Collaborative Filtering** and **Content-Based Filtering** methods to suggest anime titles based on user preferences and similarity scores.
+A Python-based recommendation system that suggests anime titles using **Collaborative Filtering** and **Content-Based Filtering** methods to enhance user experience.

 ## 📘 Overview
 The project analyzes user ratings and anime metadata (genre, type, episodes)